tborychowski/self-hosted-cookbook/apps/cloud/nextcloud.md

 ```
 5. This will not persist so it must be run every time the container restarts...
 6. Alternative is to manually build docker image :-|

+### Bookmarks previews
+For bookmarks previews it's required to have a screenshotting service.
+[Screenly](screenly.md) can be easily self-hosted.